jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

     (a) means a natural or semi-natural area, feature, or process that mimics natural areas, features, or processes that are planned or managed to provide water services; and
     (b) includes an engineered system that is an area, feature, or process that complies with paragraph (a)
   - **Māori Advisory Group** means the Māori Advisory Group established by section 14
+  - **National Engineering Design Standards** means the NEDS under subpart 1AA of Part 3 of the Water Services Act 2021
+  - **National Policy Statement for Freshwater Management** means the National Policy Statement for Freshwater Management issued in 2020 under section 52 of the Resource Management Act 1991 and any statement issued under that section that amends or replaces the 2020 statement
+  - **network infrastructure** means any infrastructure and process that is a part of a drinking water network, a stormwater network, or a wastewater network
   - **overland flow path** means any flow path taken by stormwater on the surface of land
   - **premises** and have the meanings given in section 2 of the Residential Tenancies Act 1986
   - ****
   - **responsible Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is responsible for the administration of this Act
+  - **shared domestic supplier** has the meaning given by section 10(1) of the Water Services Act 2021
   - **stormwater network** —
     (a) means the infrastructure and processes that— (i) are used to collect, treat, drain, store, reuse, or discharge stormwater in an urban area; and (ii) are operated by, for, or on behalf of one of the following:
-        (A) a local authority, council-controlled organisation, or subsidiary of a council-controlled organisation:
+        (A) a local authority, water organisation, or subsidiary of a water organisation:
         (B) a department:
         (C) the New Zealand Defence Force; and
     (b) includes—